Beachcombing: Tips & Tricks for Seashell Hunting

 The carnivorous creature that left behind this circular shell consumed several small clams per day.
 Also called a shark eye, it measures from 2 to 3.5 inches in diameter, has four to five whorls and a glossy gray color.

 Beach to comb: The farther you walk into Freeman Park, the better your chance of finding a moon snail.
-The park, which is at the northern tip of Carolina Beach, is a popular place to drive off-road vehicles.
+The park, which is at the northern tip of Carolina Beach, is a popular place to drive off-road vehicles (permit required).
 It also offers swimming, fishing and camping.

 5 Keyhole Sand Dollar

 5 Keyhole Sand DollarHammocks Beach State ParkSee on map